mariyatom/Tic-Tac-Toe-Game/README.md

 ## The cellClicked(e) function PART II

-Now we're going to practice another crucial skill when it comes to writing more complicated algorithms.
-[PSEUDO CODE](https://www.geeksforgeeks.org/how-to-write-a-pseudo-code/).
+Now we're going to practise another crucial skill when it comes to writing more complicated algorithms: [PSEUDOCODE](https://www.geeksforgeeks.org/how-to-write-a-pseudo-code/).
 It often takes new programmers a long time to embrace pseudocode.
 They often dive right into writing the function with a very blurry understanding of what they want to happen.
 Bashing at the keys in what you might call the "Infinite Monkeys, Infinite Typewriters" technique.
 It's like driving in roughly the right direction with a vague idea of where you want to end up.
-You'll probably get there eventually, but it will take a _lot_ longer, and realizing that you have been driving down the wrong street for 20 minutes is extremely frustrating.
-So... don't do that!
+You'll probably get there eventually, but it will take a _lot_ longer, and realising that you have been driving down the wrong street for 20 minutes is extremely frustrating.
+So. . . don't do that!
 Make a plan, even just a few bullet points, before you start driving.

 Here is some pseudocode for the `cellClicked(e)` function: